Khadijarejjaoui99/CPlusPlus_Problems_and_Solutions/Problems-and-Solutions-Set1/README.md

 Write a program that ask the user to enter his/her:
 <br> - First name
 <br> - Last name
-Write a program that ask the user to enter his/her:
+<br> Write a program that ask the user to enter his/her:
 Then print the full name on the screen.
 <br> Example Input:
 <br> Khadija